-Gains or losses on liabilities held for trading are recognised in the statement of profit or loss.
+Gains or losses on liabilities held for trading are recognised in the income statement.

-Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in IFRS 9 are satisfied.
-The Group has not designated any financial liability as at fair value through profit or loss.
+Financial liabilities designated upon initial recognition at fair value through the income statement are designated at the initial date of recognition, and only if the criteria in IFRS 9 are satisfied.
+The Group has not designated any financial liability at fair value through the income statement.